Primary Infantile Esotropia

-The main treatment of this type of strabismus is surgical.
+The primary treatment of this type of strabismus is surgical.
 Standard surgery involves the recession (weakening) of the medial muscles of both eyes.
-In a mono-lateral deep amblyopia, one-sided surgery may be performed with a recessive medial muscle recession associated with a rectal muscle resection (reinforcement) of the amblyopia eye.
-If oblique small muscles are hyper-functional, they can be recessed at the same time.
-It is recommended to intervene after two and a half years of age, to have a somewhat stable angle of deviation.
+In mono-lateral deep amblyopia, one-sided surgery may be performed with a recessive medial muscle recession associated with a rectal muscle resection (reinforcement) of the amblyopia eye.
+If small oblique muscles are hyper-functional, they can be recessed at the same time.
+It is recommended to intervene after two and a half years of age to have a somewhat stable angle of deviation.
 At times, injection of type A botulinum toxin into the medial rectus muscles can be effective.

-Accommodative Esotropia is the most common type of strabismus, resulting in a hyperactivity of the convergence reflection associated with accommodation.
-It is a converging strabismus type caused by the strain that the eyes make to see in focus.
-Children with this form of strabismus are hypermetropic.
-This means that the eyes must exercise a great amount of effort to see sharply, especially close.
-A side effect of accommodation is convergence.
-Therefore, in general, the greater the hypermetropia, the greater the accommodative effort and the risk of developing the esotropia.
-However, not all affected by hypermetropia become squinters.
+Accommodative Esotropia is the most common type of strabismus, resulting in hyperactivity of the convergence reflection associated with accommodation.
+It is a converging strabismus type caused by the eyes’ strain to see in focus.
+Children with this form of strabismus are hypermetropic; this means that the eyes must exert a great amount of effort to see sharply, especially close.
+A side effect of accommodation is convergence; therefore, in general, the greater the hypermetropia, the greater the accommodative effort and the risk of developing the esotropia; however, not all affected by hypermetropia become squinters.
 Some are, in fact, more sensitive to the accommodative effort.
-In most cases, it is entirely due to a hypermetropic refractive defect and refractive accommodative esotropia, where the total correction of the defect detected in cycloplegia resolves the strabismus with a total recovery of the binocular vision.
+In most cases, it is entirely due to a hypermetropic refractive defect and refractive accommodative esotropia.
+The total correction of the defect detected in cycloplegia resolves the strabismus with a complete recovery of the binocular vision.
 It usually rises to 2-3 years when the accommodation is mature.